kranthi1306/Carbonfootprint/projects/carbonfootprint-contracts/README.md

 - [pip-audit](https://pypi.org/project/pip-audit/): Tool for scanning Python environments for packages with known vulnerabilities.
 It has also been configured to have a productive dev experience out of the box in [VS Code](https://code.visualstudio.com/), see the [.vscode](./.vscode) folder.

+You can view the testnet deployment here: https://lora.algokit.io/testnet/application/748331995